grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### DSP JSON description

 The full description of a given compiled DSP can be generated as a JSON file, to be used at several places in the architecture system.
-This JSON describes the DSP with its inputs/ouput number, some metadata (filename, name, used compilation parameters, used libraries...etc.) as well as its UI.
-Here is an example of the JSON file generated for the following DSP program:
+This JSON describes the DSP with its inputs/ouput number, some metadata (filename, name, used compilation parameters, used libraries...etc.) as well as its UI with a hierarchy of groups up to terminal items (buttons, sliders, nentries, bargraphs) with all their parameters (label, metadata, init, min, max and step values).
+For the following DSP program:

 **TODO**

+Here is an example of the generated JSON file:

+**TODO**

-The JSON file can be generated with `faust -json foo.dsp` command, or by program using the `JSONUI` UI architecture (see next section).
+The JSON file can be generated with `faust -json foo.dsp` command, or by program using the `JSONUI` UI architecture (see next *Some useful UI classes* section).

 #### GUI builders